gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

-all variables must be in one structure. all system calls must be vectorized (vector table with many calls already available) most annoying thing however is to avoid intrinsic compiler functions. e.g. floating point math generates intrinsic calls. therefore several float math functions are provided to circumvent intrinsic calls. e.g. you may not write  a = b / c  with float variables. you must use a = fdiv(b, c)
+all variables must be in one structure. all system calls must be vectorized (vector table with many calls already available) most annoying thing however is to avoid intrinsic compiler functions. e.g. floating point math generates builtin calls. therefore several float math functions are provided to circumvent builtin calls. e.g. you may not write  a = b / c  with float variables. you must use a = fdiv(b, c)